-· Directors and Board of Directors
+a) Directors and Board of Directors

-As of the date of submission of the Annual Securities Report, the Board of Directors consists of nine members, including three external Directors.
+The Board of Directors consists of nine members, including three external Directors.
 In addition to regular monthly Board of Directors meetings, extraordinary Board of Directors meetings are held as necessary to make decisions on basic management policies, matters stipulated by law, and important management matters, as well as to supervise the execution of duties by Directors.

-In addition, by introducing an executive officer system, the Company aims to separate the management oversight function of the Board of Directors from the business execution function of the Executive Officers (nine Executive Officers excluding those concurrently serving as Directors as of the date of submission of the Annual Securities Report), and Executive Officers also attend the Board of Directors meetings as observers to report on the status of execution of duties, thereby strengthening the management's ability to make prompt decisions.
+In addition, by introducing an executive officer system, the Company aims to separate the management oversight function of the Board of Directors from the business execution function of the Executive Officers (nine Executive Officers excluding those concurrently serving as Directors), and Executive Officers also attend the Board of Directors meetings as observers to report on the status of execution of duties, thereby strengthening the management's ability to make prompt decisions.